ScienceForChange/PyOdourCollect/USAGE.md

 `odourcollect.exe --type 31`

-This command will save `odourcollect.csv` in your current directory, and the file will only contain observations of category `Agriculture / Livestock` and type `Ammonia`
+This command will save `odourcollect.csv` in your current directory.

+The file will only contain observations of category `Agriculture / Livestock` and type `Ammonia`.

 ### Recommended tools to analyse the data downloaded with the CLI
 You suggest you to use the following tools to process the data you download with PyOdourCollect's CLI.